plaintextaccounting/plaintextaccounting/src/Capital-gains-reporting.md

 hledger doesn't have this feature built in, but there are some third-party calculators which can use its data.
 (hledger-lots, lotter..)

-If you are already using a PTA app (or if you can export to one), this might be more convenient than dealing with another app.
+If you are already using a PTA app, this might be more convenient than dealing with another app.
 However the current PTA gains calculators might be too limited to handle some situations, eg inter-wallet transfers.

 ### Export from a PTA app to gains/tax calculator
-For each PTA account representing a real-world investment account or cryptocurrency wallet,
+For each PTA account representing an investment account or cryptocurrency wallet,

 - export its lifetime history of transactions as CSV (single entry data)
 - transform this to the CSV format required by the gains/tax calculator, and import it there